Kotlin/kotlinx.coroutines/docs/flow.md

 </div>

-> You can get full code [here](../kotlinx-coroutines-core/jvm/test/guide/example-flow-29.kt).
+> You can get the full code from [here](../kotlinx-coroutines-core/jvm/test/guide/example-flow-29.kt).

-The "Caught ..." message is not printed despite the `catch` operator:
+A "Caught ..." message is not printed despite there being a `catch` operator:

 <!--- TEST EXCEPTION
 Emitting 1